 Our educational philosophy is based on sound academic theory.

 We establish a positive learning environment by keeping our pool clean and warm and our staff enthusiastic and engaged.
 Further, we make sure each student has plenty of opportunity to practice their skills during their lesson time by keeping our student-to-instructor ratio down to a maximum of 4 students per class.
-This changes only when the student has advanced to upper levels and no longer truly benefits from a hands-on relationship with the instructor.
+This changes only when the student has advanced to upper levels and no longer truly benefits from a hands-on relationship with the instructor to which we still keep ratios low at 6 students per class.

 The behavior of swimming is a complex combination of motor skills and can only be learned through continuous practice over time.
 Our lesson plans are designed to direct the student upward through a series of age and skill appropriate levels so that they always feel reinforced as they acquire good swim ability.